Outgoing Capitol Police chief: House, Senate security officials hamstrung efforts to call in National Guard

 Under pressure from lawmakers, Stenger and Irving also resigned.

-In a wide-raging interview, Sund sought to defend his officers, who, he said, had fought valiantly.
+In a wide-ranging interview, Sund sought to defend his officers, who, he said, had fought valiantly.
 And with threats of violence looming ahead of Biden’s Jan.
 20 inauguration, he said he remains worried.

 “My concern is if they don’t get their act together with physical security, it’s going to happen again,” he said.